ryanwersal/scaffold/README.md

 This will build and start a development environment.
 You should see all kinds of logs in the shell from the various Docker containers.
 Both the frontend and backend should automatically pick up changes to the filesystems as you do your development.

-Check <http://localhost:8000/admin> to ensure things are working.
+Check <http://localhost:8000/> to ensure things are working.

 ## Starting a production environment

+First, ensure that you have the necessary files in place such that HTTPS works correctly, as that is a requirement in the production configuration.
+See the section below on SSL.

 ```shell
 > make prod-up